backstage/backstage/.changeset/warm-buses-do.md

 '@backstage/plugin-catalog-unprocessed-entities-common': patch
 ---

+Breaking change - `@backstage/plugin-catalog-backend-module-unprocessed`

-Add the ability to delete an unprocessed entity from the `refresh_state` table
+Adds the ability to delete an unprocessed entity from the `refresh_state` table.
+This change requires enabling permissions for your Backstage instance.